 We have three musical theatre productions in the summer: one is a summer-long production for ages 10-18.
 This production is close to our Fall and Winter/Spring semester; we still have classes before auditions and rehearsals, but it’s in a one week intensive format.

 The other summer musical is for teenagers only; it contains mature content and long rehearsals.
 This musical gets produced in about five weeks!
 They typically meet each weekday afternoon.

 We also offer a variety of week-long day camps, as well as the occasional one-day workshop.
 We have a different day camp each week.
 Topics include Musical Theatre, Acting Camps, and our standard theatre day camps.
 Registration for summer programs usually opens in February, and we announce our summer schedule in late January.

-First of all, CTW accepts all students, regardless of ability.
+First of all, CTW accepts all students, regardless of ability status.
 The only reason we ask about special needs on the registration form is so we can plan accordingly.
 This goes for young people with differing physical, developmental, and behavioral needs, as well as various iterations of neurodiversity.

-The best way to have a great experience here, if your child has special needs, is to let us know in advance and start that conversation!
+The best way to have a great experience here, if you are concerned about your child’s experience, is to let us know in advance and start that conversation!
 Your students’ teachers and other related staff will create a plan designed to adjust our programming for your child.
 We have so many wonderful resources at our disposal so we can equip ourselves to best engage your child.